PerJNilsson/Deep-learning-image-recognition/Erik/training_1_1/ReadMe.txt

+Training one tests the effect of  the h, s and v channels from the HSV representation of rgb-images.

+The GTSRB training set must be placed at 'Data/Final_Training/Images' relative to the location of the files or change the training_path variable in main1.py to the correct destination.

 case1 - only basic preprocessing. crop and rescale to standard size case2 - added histogram normalization in the v channel case3 - histogram norm in h channel